Pro Sports Lockouts and Strikes Fast Facts

 May 20, 2008 - The owners vote to end the collective bargaining agreement after the 2010 season.

-February 18, 2011 - The NFL and the NFL Players Association (NFLPA) enter into federal mediation.
+February 18, 2011 - The NFL and the NFLPA enter into federal mediation.
 George Cohen is the Director of the Federal Mediation and Conciliation Service (FMCS), an independent government agency handling the mediation.

 March 4, 2011 - The negotiating deadline is extended by one week.

 March 11, 2011 - Negotiations to draft a new collective bargaining agreement break down.
-At 4:40 pm EST, the players' union walks out on negotiations.
+At 4:40 p.m.
+ET, the players' union walks out on negotiations.

 March 11, 2011 - After the NFLPA walks out on negotiations, the players decertify the union so that they can file a class-action antitrust lawsuit against the National Football League (Brady v NFL).
 Quarterbacks Tom Brady, Drew Brees, Peyton Manning are three of 11 football players who file the lawsuit on behalf of the players against the NFL.